Skip to main content

 Pay Slip Requirements

 Companies in Spain are required to prepare and distribute employee pay slips on a monthly basis.
+The salary receipt must comply with the official format or the format established through collective bargaining or worker representation arrangements.

 Company Formation in Spain